Pelvic Organ Prolapse

 You may not have any symptoms.
 Or you may feel pressure from pelvic organs pressing against the vaginal wall.
 Your lower belly may feel very full, and you may feel as if something is falling out of your vagina.
 You may have urinary or bowel problems or pain during intercourse.

 How is it diagnosed?

-If prolapse is suspected, your doctor will ask you questions about your past and current health.
+Your doctor will ask you questions about your past and current health.
 This includes asking about your symptoms and past pregnancies.
 Your doctor will also do a physical examination, including a pelvic examination.
-Pelvic organ prolapse that doesn't cause symptoms is often found during a routine examination.
+And you may have other tests.
+Pelvic organ prolapse that doesn't cause symptoms may be found during a routine examination.

 How is pelvic organ prolapse treated?

 Health Tools help you make wise health decisions or take action to improve your health.

 Pelvic organ prolapse occurs when the muscles and tissues that hold your pelvic organs in place get weak or damaged.
 It is often linked to pregnancy and childbirth.
 During pregnancy and vaginal delivery, pelvic muscles can get stretched and injured.
 If the muscles don't recover, they can't support your pelvic organs as well.

 Anything that puts pressure on your belly can also increase your risk for pelvic organ prolapse.
 Things that can put pressure on your belly include obesity, frequent constipation, a long-lasting (chronic) cough, and frequent heavy lifting.